Daryii/visual-booker/README.md

 - Integrate a payment gateway (Razorpay, Stripe, or WooCommerce) so bookings are only confirmed after payment.
 - Rebuild the front end in React or Vue instead of jQuery.
-- Replace the DOM-based builder with an HTML5 Canvas or Fabric.js implementation — this matters when a layout has hundreds of spots.
+- Replace the DOM-based builder with an HTML5 Canvas or Fabric.js implementation; this matters when a layout has hundreds of spots.
 - Create pre-built templates (theater, classroom, bus, restaurant) that users can start from instead of building from scratch.
 - Generate QR codes on booking confirmation that can be scanned for check-in.
 - Add a calendar/scheduling mode so spots can be booked for specific dates and times.